-There should be a separate policy and procedure outlining the school's position on this.
+There is a separate policy and procedure outlining the school's position on this.
+The Policy can be found on the school website and staff shared drive.

 We will make ensure that sufficient staff are trained to support any pupil with a medical condition.